 - Plastic mounting nuts

-The faucet is mounted on the sink by inserting it through the holes in the sink.
+The faucet installs on the sink by inserting it through the mounting holes:

-The faucet is held in place by the two black plastic nuts that thread onto the hot and cold brass shanks (top of photo).
-The nuts are tightened by hand, no tools required at this point.
+The faucet is held in place by the two black plastic wing nuts threaded on the hot and cold brass shanks (top of photo).
+The nuts are tightened by hand – no tools required.
 The next photo is looking up from inside the vanity cabinet.

-The drain is held in place by the gray locknut and tightened by hand.
+The drain is held in place by the gray lock nut and tightened by hand against the black rubber gasket.
 It’s as simple as it looks!

-Following the manufacturer’s instructions, push the popup knob on the faucet all the way down and pull the drain body in the sink up.
-Then screw the drain cable to the drain body as shown.
-Check the popup drain operation by working the faucet handle, it’s easy to correct if you don’t get it quite right the first time.
+To connect the popup drain cable, push the faucet drain lever all the way down and pull the drain body in the sink up then screw the drain cable to the drain body as shown.
+Check the popup drain operation by working the faucet handle.

 A schematic diagram is on the back of the P-trap package.